Counselling service currently full. please get in touch to join my waiting list.

 Heal - Grow - Thrive

-I'm an experienced therapist specialising in anxiety counselling for individuals and relationship counselling for couples.
+I'm an experienced therapist specialising in anxiety counselling for adults and relationship counselling for couples.

 I offer effective therapy for generalised and social anxiety, low self-esteem, acute or accumulative trauma, insomnia and burnout.
 I will support you with effective strategies to manage and alleviate your symptoms, whist we work together towards discovering and attending to the underlying difficulties.
 My therapeutic approach is customised to your individual needs and includes a special focus on relational and existential psychology.